-In the EU, patients and healthcare professionals increasingly look at competent authorities as providers of important information on medicines.
-For safety communication to be effective, adequate coordination and cooperation is required within the EU regulatory network3.
-A good level of coordination of safety communication is of particular importance so that healthcare professionals and patients receive consistent information on regulatory decisions in the EU.

-When issuing safety announcements, competent authorities may make use of the different tools and channels described in XV.B.5..
-Prior to the publication of a safety announcement, the Member States, the Agency or the European Commission shall inform each other not less than 24 hours in advance, unless urgent public announcements are required for the protection of public health [DIR Art 106a(2)].

-For active substances contained in medicinal products authorised in more than one Member State, the Agency shall be responsible for the coordination between national competent authorities of safety announcements and shall provide timetables for the information being made public [DIR Art 106a(3)].

-For practical reasons, not all safety information made public by a Member State or the Agency will be subject to systematic coordination.
-Only safety announcements that relate to the following and that pertain to active substances contained in medicinal products authorised in more than one Member State require coordination within the EU regulatory network:

-- the suspension, withdrawal or revocation of a marketing authorisation due to changes to its riskbenefit balance; - the start or finalisation of an EU referral procedure for safety reasons; - restriction of indication or treatment population or the addition of a new contraindication;
+- 413 In the EU, patients and healthcare professionals increasingly look at competent authorities as providers - 414 of important information on medicines.
+For safety communication to be effective, adequate - 415 coordination and cooperation is required within the EU regulatory network3.
+A good level of - 416 coordination of safety communication is of particular importance so that healthcare professionals and - 417 patients receive consistent information on regulatory decisions in the EU. - When issuing safety announcements, competent authorities may make use of the different tools and channels described in XV.B.5.
+Prior to the publication of a safety announcement, the Member States, the Agency or the European Commission shall inform each other not less than 24 hours in advance, - 421 unless urgent public announcements are required for the protection of public health [DIR Art 106a(2)]. - For active substances contained in medicinal products authorised in more than one Member State, the Agency shall be responsible for the coordination between national competent authorities of safety announcements and shall provide timetables for the information being made public [DIR Art 106a(3)]. - 425 For practical reasons, considering the potential for overlap between transparency measures and active 426 communications and in order to focus on those topics of major health relevance, not all safety - information made public by a Member State or the Agency will be subject to systematic exchange and coordination.
+Only safety announcements that relate to the following and that pertain to active substances contained in medicinal products authorised in more than one Member State require - 430 coordination within the EU regulatory network: - 431 the suspension, withdrawal or revocation of a marketing authorisation due to changes to its risk432 benefit balance; - 433 the start or finalisation of an EU referral procedure for safety reasons; - + restriction of indication or treatment population or the addition of a new contraindication that may + have a major impact on the use of a medicine; - 436